Vyral/holly-brink-recruiting/_posts/2020-05-22-how-to-start-making-money-as-an-agent.md

 {% include pullquote.html %}

 **2\.
 Get a copy of the listing packet and buyer packet that your brokerage wants you to use.** Read through these documents and highlight anything you don’t understand.
-Ask your broker, mentor, etc. about anything you have highlighted.
+Ask your broker, mentor, etc., about anything you have highlighted.

 **3\.
 Reach out to other agents within your company who are busy.** Ask them if you can help in any way with setting up open houses, nurturing leads, and getting more referrals.